sPro1ly0/DSA-Big-O/drills.md

     }
 }</code></pre>

-This algorithm is Constant time O(n).
+This algorithm is Constant time O(1).
 You enter one value and return one value after you determine it is even or not.
 The same amount of time will be taken for each input.

 ## 3. Are you here?
 ### What is the Big O of the following algorithm?
 Explain your answer